SaravannanP/Web-API-Entity-Framework-7/README.md

 NOTE: Routing attribute Route which defines how to access the controller

 In chrome press F12 > network > Fetch/XHR ( XHR = XML HTTP Request)

-Execute the controler in swagger and observe the response in preview
+Execute the controller in swagger and observe the response in preview